-We now discuss other related work and open problems.
-Note that \eq{eq1b} (but not \eq{eq1c}) of Theorem \ref{thm2} was already proved by Yi et al. \cite{YWLH} in the special case with $d=2$ and $\phi_n \in \Psi_\st$ under the condition $p_n = \omega (1/\log n)$.
+We now discuss related work and open problems.
+Note that (\ref{eq1b}) [but not (\ref{eq1c})] of Theorem~\ref{thm2} was already proved by Yi et al. \cite{YWLH} in the special case with $d=2$ and $\phi_n \in\Psi_\st$ under the condition $p_n = \omega(1/\log n)$.
 Here we are considering a much more general class of sequences of connection functions $\phi_n$.

-For a discussion of these problems from a statistical physics viewpoint via formal series expansions, and further discussion of motivation, see Coon et al. \cite{CDG}.
-The methods of Krishnan {\em et al.} \cite{KGM} (see Remark 3 of that paper) could be used to give some limiting inequalities for the probability of connectivity in the special case of connection functions in $\Psi_\st$ (whereas our \eq{eq2b} provides a limiting {\em equality} for a more general class of connection functions).
-The main concern in \cite{KGM} is with a certain non-independent randomisation (random key graphs) to determine which of the edges (below the threshold radius) are present, which is of interest from an engineering perspective (see also \cite{Yagan}).
+For a discussion of these problems from a statistical physics viewpoint via formal series expansions and for further discussion of motivation, see Coon et al. \cite{CDG}.
+The methods of Krishnan et al. \cite{KGM} (see Remark~3 of that paper) could be used to give some limiting inequalities for the probability of connectivity in the special case of connection functions in $\Psi_\st$ [whereas our (\ref{eq2b}) provides a limiting \emph{equality} for a more general class of connection functions].
+The main concern in \cite{KGM} is with a certain nonindependent randomization (random key graphs) to determine which of the edges (below the threshold radius) are present, which is of interest from an engineering perspective; see also \cite{Yagan}.
 It would be interesting to try to extend our results to these random key graphs.

-A related random graph model is the {\em bluetooth graph}; this is a subgraph of the `hard' random geometric graph with edges selected at random according to a restriction on vertex degrees.
+A related random graph model is the \emph{bluetooth graph}; this is a subgraph of the ``hard'' random geometric graph with edges selected at random according to a restriction on vertex degrees.
 See \cite{BDFL} for results on connectivity of bluetooth graphs.

-Another related problem is that of {\em Hamiltonicity}.
-Analogously to \eq{eqmain}, one might speculate that for large $n$, the probability that $G_{\phi}(\X_n)$ is non-Hamiltonian while having minimum degree at least 2 might vanish uniformly over connection functions in $\Psi_\st$ (or indeed, connection functions in $\Phi_{d,\eta}^0$).
-For the more restricted class of connection functions of `hard' random geometric graphs, this was proved in \cite{BBKMW}.
+Another related problem is that of \emph{Hamiltonicity}.
+Analogously to (\ref{eqmain}), one might speculate that for large $n$, the probability that $G_{\phi}(\X_n)$ is non-Hamiltonian while having minimum degree at least 2, might vanish uniformly over connection functions in $\Psi_\st$ (or indeed, connection functions in $\Phi_{d,\eta}^0$).
+For the more restricted class of connection functions of ``hard'' random geometric graphs, this was proved in \cite{BBKMW}.
 Some of the ideas of proof in the present paper are related to methods used in \cite{BDFL} and in \cite{BBKMW}.